‘Is my Great Dane puppy knuckling?’

 We recommend putting down runners and traction.
 These clear stick-on stair treads are amazing for wooden steps!

 Discourage your puppy from jumping, especially if the landing is on a hard or slick surface.
-Use a washable, tough bed in the crate to keep feet off the hard crate pan when crating for extended periods of time.
+Use a washable, tough bed in the crate to keep feet off the hard crate pan when crating for extended periods.

 Do not allow your puppy to zoomie and slide all over the hardwood and tile floors in your home.